florinpatrascu/bolt_sips/README.md

   ssl: true
 ```

-We’re also retrying sending the requests to the Neo4j server, with a linear backoff, and try them a couple of times before giving up - all these as part of the exiting pool management, of course.
+We’re also retrying sending the requests to the Neo4j server, with a linear backoff, and try them a couple of times before giving up - all these as part of the existing pool management, of course.
 Example

 ```elixir
 config :bolt_sips, Bolt,